ArtanisCV/StructuredForests/README.md

 StructuredForests
 =================

 A Python Implementation for Piotr's ICCV Paper "Structured Forests for Fast Edge Detection".
+The performance is almost the same as Piotr's original (Matlab) implementation.

-For the original (Matlab) implementation, please check the Author's Github Page: https://github.com/s-gupta/rcnn-depth/tree/master/structured-edges .
+For the original implementation, please check the author's Github Page: https://github.com/s-gupta/rcnn-depth/tree/master/structured-edges .